BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

   - we call `this.httpSub.unsubscribe()` in the `ngOnDestroy` life-cycle hook

 As we can see there is a difference in lines of code, indentations in the process description as well as differences in the complexity and maintainability of the code.
+IMHO the code we produce is much more expensive than the reactive approach.

 When I would think well the whole subscription handling is a clutter of Observables and reactive programming I could do one thing.

-Not using it.
+Not using it. :D

-Not using it and implementing the scenario without another **big benefit** of observables, **a unified API**.
+Not using it and implementing the scenario **without** another **big benefit** of observables, **a unified API**.

 If we compare: